GTekSD/SUASS/Rapid-Fire_Interview-questions.md

 -	Avoid including user-supplied input directly in file paths or URLs without proper validation and encoding.

-### RFI and SSRF difference.
+## RFI and SSRF Difference.
-Remote File Inclusion (RFI) is a vulnerability where an attacker can manipulate a web application to include and execute remote files hosted on external servers.
+**Remote File Inclusion (RFI)** is a vulnerability where an attacker can manipulate a web application to include and execute remote files hosted on external servers.
 This can lead to the execution of malicious code, unauthorized access to sensitive data, or even full control over the affected system.
 RFI occurs when the application does not properly validate or sanitize user-supplied input used to include files.

 On the other hand,
-Server-Side Request Forgery (SSRF) is a vulnerability where an attacker tricks the server into making unintended requests to other internal or external resources.
+**Server-Side Request Forgery (SSRF)** is a vulnerability where an attacker tricks the server into making unintended requests to other internal or external resources.
 By manipulating the server's requests, an attacker may gain unauthorized access to internal systems, retrieve sensitive data, or exploit vulnerabilities in other services.
 SSRF typically occurs when an application allows the attacker to specify the target URL or the protocol for making requests.

 RFI allows an attacker to include and execute remote files on the server, while SSRF allows an attacker to manipulate the server's requests and potentially access internal or external resources.
 Both vulnerabilities can lead to serious security risks if not properly addressed.

-### Android Obfuscation Techniques?
+## Android Obfuscation Techniques:
-Answer:
 Android obfuscation is the process of making Android apps more difficult to reverse engineer.
 This is done by renaming classes, methods, and variables, and by obfuscating the code logic.

-There are many different Android obfuscation techniques, but some of the most common include:
+### There are many different Android obfuscation techniques, but some of the most common include:
--	Identifier renaming: This is the most basic form of obfuscation.
+-	**Identifier renaming:** This is the most basic form of obfuscation.
 It involves renaming classes, methods, and variables with meaningless names.
 This makes it more difficult for reverse engineers to understand the code logic.
--	String encryption: This technique involves encrypting strings that contain sensitive information, such as API keys or passwords.
+-	**String encryption:** This technique involves encrypting strings that contain sensitive information, such as API keys or passwords.
 This makes it more difficult for reverse engineers to extract this information from the app.
--	Control flow obfuscation: This technique involves obfuscating the control flow of the code.
+-	**Control flow obfuscation:** This technique involves obfuscating the control flow of the code.
 This makes it more difficult for reverse engineers to understand how the code works.
--	Code packing: This technique involves packing the app's code into a format that is difficult to decompile.
+-	**Code packing:** This technique involves packing the app's code into a format that is difficult to decompile.
 This makes it more difficult for reverse engineers to access the app's source code.

 Android obfuscation can be a valuable security tool.
 It can make it more difficult for attackers to reverse engineer your app and steal sensitive information.
 However, it is important to note that obfuscation is not a silver bullet.
 It can only make it more difficult for attackers to reverse engineer your app, but it cannot make it impossible.

-Here are some of the benefits of using Android obfuscation:
+### Here are some of the benefits of using Android obfuscation:
--	Increased security: Obfuscated apps are more difficult to reverse engineer, which can make it more difficult for attackers to steal sensitive information.
+-	**Increased security:** Obfuscated apps are more difficult to reverse engineer, which can make it more difficult for attackers to steal sensitive information.
--	Reduced size: Obfuscation can reduce the size of your app by removing unused code and resources.
+-	**Reduced size:** Obfuscation can reduce the size of your app by removing unused code and resources.
 This can make your app load faster and use less memory.
--	Improved performance: Obfuscation can improve the performance of your app by removing unused code and resources.
+-	**Improved performance:** Obfuscation can improve the performance of your app by removing unused code and resources.
 This can make your app run faster and more efficiently.

-Here are some of the drawbacks of using Android obfuscation:
+### Here are some of the drawbacks of using Android obfuscation:
--	Can make debugging more difficult: Obfuscated apps can make debugging more difficult.
+-	**Can make debugging more difficult:** Obfuscated apps can make debugging more difficult.
 This is because the code is more difficult to understand.
--	Can impact app performance: Obfuscation can impact the performance of your app.
+-	**Can impact app performance:** Obfuscation can impact the performance of your app.
 This is because the code is more complex and takes longer to execute.
--	Can be defeated: Obfuscation can be defeated by skilled reverse engineers.
+-	**Can be defeated:** Obfuscation can be defeated by skilled reverse engineers.
 However, it can make it more difficult for them to do so.
 Overall, Android obfuscation is a valuable security tool that can help to protect your app from reverse engineering.
 However, it is important to weigh the benefits and drawbacks before deciding whether or not to use it.

-### Android WebView exploits
+## Android WebView exploits
 Answer: https://redfoxsec.com/blog/exploiting-android-webview-vulnerabilities/

-### Q. What is a WebView?
+### Q. What is a Android WebView?

 The WebView class, which is an extension of the View class in Android, can be used to show a web page as part of your activity layout.
 It doesn’t have navigation buttons or an address bar, which are two important parts of a web browser.
 By default, WebView’s only job is to show a web page.